CtrlK

 Trigger Term Quality

 Explicitly lists natural trigger phrases like 'apollo rbac', 'apollo permissions', 'apollo roles', 'apollo team access', 'apollo enterprise security'.
-These cover good variations of terms a user would naturally say when needing this skill.
+These are terms users would naturally use when needing this skill, with good coverage of variations.

 3 / 3